-This challenge consists of predicting microscopic and macroscopic pKas of 24 small molecules.
-These fragment-like small molecules are selected for their similarity to kinase inhibitors and for experimental tractability.
-Our aim is to evaluate how well current pKa prediction methods perform with drug fragment-like molecules.
+This challenge consisted of predicting microscopic and macroscopic pKas of 24 small molecules.
+These fragment-like small molecules were selected for their similarity to kinase inhibitors and for experimental tractability.
+Our aim was to evaluate how well current pKa prediction methods perform with drug fragment-like molecules..

 In molecules with multiple titratable groups, the protonation state of one group can affect the proton dissociation propensity of another functional group.
 The microscopic pKa refers to the pKa of deprotonation of a single titratable group while all the other titratable and tautomerizable functional groups of the same molecule are held fixed.
 The macroscopic pKa defines the acid dissociation constant related to the loss of a proton from a molecule regardless of which functional group the proton is dissociating from, so it doesn't necessarily convey structural information.

 pKa measurements were collected using spectrophotometric pKa measurements with a Sirius T3 instrument by Mehtap Isik from the Chodera Lab at Memorial Sloan Kettering with the support of the Merck Rahway Preformulation Department, especially Dorothy Levorse, Timothy Rhodes, and Brad Sherborne.

 Complete details on the SAMPL6 pKa challenge are available in the SAMPL6 Github repository, where input structures can be found: